 Mark VanOrden, Technology Services, Executive Director

 Mark VanOrden was appointed executive director of the Utah Department of Technology Services in October 2012.
 Prior to his appointment, VanOrden served as Acting Director.
 Under his leadership, DTS provides Information Technology (IT) services for the Executive Branch agencies and through those agencies to hundreds of thousands of Utah residents.
 DTS supports hosting, communications, application development, desktop support and IT purchasing for 22 agencies.
-Additionally, the State provides over 1,000 different online services to the residents of Utah, all managed through DTS.
-Utah was recognized in 2012 with an “A” grade in eGovernment by the Center for Digital Government.
-Utah was one of only two states that received this recognition.
+Additionally, the State provides over 1,100 different online services to the residents of Utah, all managed through DTS.
+Utah was recognized in 2014 with an “A” grade in eGovernment by the Center for Digital Government.
+Utah was one of only three states that received this recognition.

 VanOrden began working in IT in 1978 as a computer operator.
 He started working for the State of Utah in 1982 as a programmer for the Department of Employment Security.
 He also worked as a project manager, systems analyst, application development manager and, in 2006, was asked to serve as the IT director for the Department of Workforce Services.
 In 2007, he received the Merril Baumgardner Award for his work in innovating workforce and unemployment technology.
 He managed the successful implementation of some of the State’s largest software applications including eREP, CUBS, CATS, UWORKS, Access Utah and others.
 These systems were recognized with many awards such as the State’s Best of the Best Award and the National Smithsonian Award for Innovation.